 The rest of the paper is organized as follows.
-Section \ref{Section2}, introduces the framework of moderate deviation principles from the unit boundary in quantile autoregressive processes as well as the main estimation methodology.
+Section \ref{Section2}, introduces the framework of moderate deviation principles from the unit boundary in quantile autoregressive processes.
 Section \ref{Section3}, demonstrates the main results of the paper, that is, the limit theory for the near-integrated and near-explosive cases for the quantile autoregression.
 Section \ref{Section4} presents a short Monte Carlo simulation study while Section \ref{Section5} an empirical application.
 Section \ref{Section6} concludes.